netgroup-polito/CrownLabs/README.md

 If you’re planning to run a KVM or VMware VM in Container Engine for Kubernetes, you must first convert the disks to a raw format.
+Before converting procedure you should apply sysprep on the available image and then convert the to destination format, in order to impeliment two descibed steps in KVM invironment, you can use available scripts as follows: